History of the Metropolitan Police: 1939–1945

-When Great Britain entered the Second World War on 3 September 1939, the strength of the Metropolitan Police stood at 18,428, which was 900 officers short of full strength.
+When the United Kingdom entered the Second World War on 3 September 1939, the strength of the Metropolitan Police stood at 18,428, which was 900 officers short of full strength.
 Due to the increased responsibilities of the police during war-time, three reserve groups were mobilised.
 The first consisted of 2,737 ex-police pensioners who were re-engaged, a second of 5,380 Special Constables serving on a full-time basis for the duration of the war, and the third being 18,868 War Reserve Constables employed on the same basis as the Special Constables.
 After having remained stable for decades, crime rates in London soared during the war, posing a new challenge to police.
 The chaotic conditions of the City under aerial attack were followed by crime, such as looting, and theft of goods and foodstuffs for illicit sales as black market rationed goods.
 This also fuelled the activities of criminal gangs who continued and expanded their activities after the war.

 16 Met detectives were transferred to the Army to form its new Special Investigation Branch.
 As the Battle of Dunkirk raged, Scotland Yard issued a memorandum detailing the police use of firearms in wartime.
 The memorandum detailed the planned training for all officers in the use of pistols and revolvers, as despite the police being a non-combatant force, while the war was in progress they would be responsible for providing armed protection at premises deemed at risk from enemy sabotage and would assist the British Armed Forces in the event of an invasion.
 Owing to these added roles, on 1 June 1940, 3,500 Canadian Ross Rifles and 72,384 rounds of .303 ammunition were received from the military and distributed among divisions.
 Thames Division were allocated the smallest number of 61 rifles, and "S" Division the largest with 190.
 Fifty rifles were also issued to the London Fire Brigade and the Port of London Authority Police.